Shopping for zero turn lawn mower is similar to shopping for a car.

 Likewise, all zero turning radius (ZTR) lawn mowers cut grass.
 They just do it with varying degrees of comfort and quality of components.

-To make the shopping experience easier, we classify every zero turn mower into one of four grades.
+We classify every zero turn mower into one of four grades.

 are ideal for the weekend warrior wanting the excitement of a zero turn mower without a professional price tag.